How to Split Ownership in an LLC (Fair & Effective Methods)

-Step 2: Draft an LLC Operating Agreement
+Step 1: Consult the LLC Operating Agreement

-This operating agreement document will outline how profits and losses are divided among LLC members and other controlling provisions such as voting rights and management structure.
+This operating agreement document will outline how profits and losses are divided among members and other controlling provisions such as voting rights and management structure.

 It is vital to have a solid operating agreement in place so that everyone involved knows their rights and responsibilities.

 State rules will dictate how profits and losses are divided among members in the absence of an operating agreement.
 It's essential to check your state law before splitting ownership to ensure you're following the correct procedures.